The Greek word "Chrysostomos" in the tenth

 any old day.”

-outward environment.
-The word takes us for one moment into the
+The word takes readers for one moment into the fanciful realm

-fanciful realm of Stephen’s thoughts, where ordinary images
+of Stephen’s thoughts where ordinary images like gold and

-like gold and white teeth become imbued with psychological,
+white teeth become imbued with intellectual significance.
+The

-defines the "not-I," Mulligan, as a glib coiner of elegant
+word defines Mulligan––the "not-I"––as a glib coiner of

-phrases who does not use language in the service of truth.
+elegant phrases who does not use language in the service of

-This is our first real glimpse of the "I" that is Stephen, an
+truth.
+It also affords a glimpse of the "I" that is Stephen,

-ego desperately defining itself in opposition to other human
+an ego desperately defining itself in opposition to other

 The term that Joyce used to describe Dujardin’s